aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

   - WumpusKnowledgeBase
   - WumpusFunctionFactoryTest
 .
 Ensure new propositional logic:
+  - CNF conversion logic is correctly distributing or over and (i.e. not over doing it).
   - can handle always false and true proposition symbols.
 .
 Ensure all package paths are updated in table of algorithms.